anavarrete-uc/CAPP30239_FA22/README.md

 # CAPP30239_FA22

+## About
+This repository contains the datasets, learning materials, and completed assignments for CAPP 239.

+## Contents
-week_01: Contains the assignments for the first week of classes
+week_01: Assignments for the first week of classes
+week_02: HTML and JS practice code and dataset for the final visualization.
+week_03: HTML and JS practice code